 Careers and employability

-The jobs market is increasingly competitive.
-Having a qualification – even a brilliant one – is no guarantee of landing the job you want.
-At NTU, our college courses offer exciting work experience opportunities – making you stand out to future employers or universities.
+The jobs market is increasingly competitive, so at NTU, our college courses offer exciting work experience opportunities – making you stand out to future employers or universities.

 How we will support you